openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This specification introduces new cryptographic schemes, which can be categorized as follows:

- - PQ/T multi-algorithm public-key encryption, namely a composite combination of ML-KEM with an ECC-based KEM,
+ - PQ/T multi-algorithm public-key encryption, namely a composite combination of ML-KEM with an ECDH KEM,

- - PQ/T multi-algorithm digital signature, namely composite combinations of ML-DSA with ECC-based signature schemes,
+ - PQ/T multi-algorithm digital signature, namely composite combinations of ML-DSA with EdDSA signature schemes,

  - PQ digital signature, namely SLH-DSA-SHAKE as a standalone cryptographic algorithm.